 Cameron Mackintosh announced in 2015 that the production would transfer for a limited Broadway run from March 1, 2017 to January 14, 2018 before launching its national tour at the Providence Performing Arts Center in Providence, RI in September 2018.
 The new production will also play at venues in Germany and Switzerland over the next year.
 New productions will also open during the next few years in Asia.

-The full backstage story of how the new production was created, The Heat Is Back On, is now available on DVD by Universal and is one of the most comprehensive insights into how a big musical is put together that has ever been filmed.
+The full backstage story of how the new production was created, The Heat Is Back On, is now available on DVD by Universal.
+It is one of the most comprehensive insights into how a big musical is put together that has ever been filmed.